thoth-station/operator/README.rst

 This operator is capable of triggering jobs based on success of previous jobs.
-The operator listens in a configured namespace for events that have label `operator=event` set and are job successful runs.
-Operator then checks label with key `task` - the value present under this key is used as a "task name" stated in the configuration which states what template should be used to run a subsequent job.
+The operator listens in a configured namespace for events that have label ``operator=graph-sync`` set and are job successful runs.
+Operator then checks label with key ``task`` - the value present under this key is used as a "task name" stated in the configuration which states what template should be used to run a subsequent job.